 - Several other non-profit centers are available.
-They are either free food pantries or soup kitchens, Find a list of Dauphin County food pantries.
+They are either free food pantries or soup kitchens, Find a list of Dauphin County free food pantries.

 Another organization is Neighborhood Center of the United Methodist Church. (phone 717- 233-6541) They offer a wide variety of services and resources.
 Some of the programs include Caring Closet, which is an ongoing clothing ministry where gently used clothing is provided to neighbors free of charge.
 And another program is See the Future, which provides free or discounted prescription eyeglasses for low and moderate income, and underinsured adults.
 Click here for other medical charity programs.
 They also have a food bank on site.

 Economic stimulus - Since Dauphin County houses the state capital of Harrisburg, the government may make announcements from time to time on economic stimulus and/or new grant programs.
 In general, the state provides hundreds of millions of dollars per year to the less fortunate, working poor, and low income families.
 They fund education, job training, housing and emergency energy bill programs.
 Contact the United Way to learn more on some of the more recent announcements made by the state for economic aid.

 The Catholic Charities of the Diocese of Harrisburg, PA Inc. provides confidential, professional counseling services to individuals, couples and families by highly trained therapists and licensed psychiatrists.
 Services are provided regardless of religious affiliation, race or ability to pay.
 They do not provide financial aid, but a homeless shelter may be available to those that qualify.
 Call 717-657-4804.